absorensen/numbers_go_brrrr/m3_types/s0_integers.md

 0b00000000000000000011010100000000.
 This allows us to just isolate the active bits in the second byte from the right.

-This is really hard to read.
-If we had instead encoded our mask in hexadecimal, we would write 0xFF00 for our mask.
+This is really hard to read and involves a lot of annoying counting.
+If we had instead encoded our mask in hexadecimal, we would write 0xFF00 for our mask and omit the leading 0's.
 We rarely have to write out our inputs, but in this case it can be represented as 0x5226B596.
-If you are on Windows, you can find the Calculator app.
-If you click in the upper left corner, you can find the view called "Programmer".
+Some Calculator apps have a view called "Programmer".
 On the left side you will see various numerical representations like HEX, DEC, OCT and BIN.
 Having these sorts of calculators can be very handy to quickly transfer from one representation to another.

 <figure markdown>
 ![Image](../figures/windows_calculator.png){ width="800" }